It’s time to get you caught up on our living room progress, and I have some questions I need YOUR help with!

 I’d like to find options with higher backs that can be angled towards each other to create a curve in the room as well, because as it stands right now, it has a lot of very straight lines and they need to be broken up!

 I’ve noticed that there seem to be usually four things in each room I work on that I end up needing to back track a little bit on.
 So if you’re in the middle of a project and needing to change gears, please know you’re not alone!
 It’s a normal part of the decorating and designing process!

 Back to furniture pieces, next we have the coffee table!

 This was another fun DIY project from a few years back where we converted a $9 table from goodwill into a faux chicken crate.

 The family that built this house and owned this property used it as a chicken farm in their day, so I have always loved that connection to the story of this house!
-(More about the family and how we found each other can be found HERE.)

 I still like this piece, and especially the sentimental aspect, but I think it’s a bit too square for the space and needs a little update if it does end up staying.

 The alternative would be this beautiful round coffee table from Pottery Barn with a marble top.

 If I choose to keep the chicken crate, I’ll probably end up staining it darker, roughing it up a little to give it a bit more of an aged look, and adding some gold nails and maybe a little plaque that says “Swanson Chicken Farm”.